MD-Khalid-Hosain/MD-Khalid-Hosain/README.md

-## I'm a Student and Developer, !!
+## I'm a Student and Laravel Web Application Developer, !!

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators